 The Santa Monica College Associates was established in 1981 by a group of community leaders committed to SMC and its mission.
 The community-based support group promotes, fosters, and encourages educational, scientific, literary, and artistic endeavors at the College.
 Funds raised by the Associates are used to bring world-class guest speakers and special events to SMC to stimulate student excellence and enrich campus life.
 Membership in the SMC Associates is open to the public, and yearly membership contributions of \$100 or more are entirely tax-deductible.
-For more information, please visit the SMC Associates website at smc.edu/associates or call 310-434-4100.
+For more information, please visit the SMC Associates website at smc. edu/associates or call 310-434-4100.

-GENERAL ADVISORY BOARD
+GENERAL ADVISORY BOARD (GAB)

-The Santa Monica College General Advisory Board is a College support group composed of diverse representatives from neighborhoods, businesses, and public and private agencies.
-General Advisory Board members serve at the invitation of the SMC Board of Trustees and the President of the College.
+The Santa Monica College General Advisory Board is a College support group formed to build a bridge to the local community, and gather feedback about what the College does well, and what the College could do better.
+The group is composed of diverse representatives from neighborhoods, businesses, and public and private agencies.
+GAB members serve at the invitation of the SMC Board of Trustees, the President of the College, and the Dean of Community and Academic Relations.

-Through regular meetings, the General Advisory Board is kept informed about current offerings, future plans, and special events.
+Through regular meetings, the GAB is kept informed about current offerings, future plans, and special events.
 General Advisory Board members also have the opportunity for informative exchanges with College leadership in an informal setting, as well as in-depth discussions with key staff in various SMC departments and programs.
-For more information about the General Advisory Board, please call 310-434-4303.
+More information about the General Advisory Board is available by visiting smc.edu/GAB or calling 310-434-4100.

-SANTA MONICA COLLEGE FOUNDATION
+SANTA MONICA COLLEGE FOUNDATION AND ALUMNI RELATIONS